lupyuen/lupyuen.github.io/src/lorawan.md

     The __Node Layer__ is called by the Application Layer to handle LoRaWAN Networking requests.

-    The Node Layer channels the networking requests to the Medium Access Control Layer via an __Event Queue__.
+    The Node Layer channels the networking requests to the Medium Access Control Layer via an __Event Queue__ (provided by the NimBLE Porting Layer).

 1.  [__Medium Access Control Layer: `LoRaMac.c`__](https://github.com/lupyuen/bl_iot_sdk/blob/lorawan/components/3rdparty/lorawan/src/mac/LoRaMac.c)